-We invited our readers in January to take an active role by writing to us and explaining in a few sentences why they needed a personalized money makeover with a MoneySense Approved Financial Advisor.
+We invited our readers to take an active role by writing to us and explaining in a few sentences why they needed a personalized money makeover with a MoneySense Approved Financial Advisor.
 We got close to 400 letters and, in the end, chose two couples and a single person with financial concerns that anyone can relate to.
 Click here to learn more.

 Shannon and Marcin’s financial dilemma